 Teach Kindness and Love

 Compliment each other.
 I learned this years ago and it works.
 Give out compliments.
 It may be hard at first, but everyone will be happier.
 Give them to your kids and your spouse.
 Have your family give them to each other.
 Try it at dinner first – everyone gives out two to each family member.
 It makes a huge difference in everyone’s attitudes.

 Apologize when you are wrong.
 I immediately apologized to my daughter when I blew up at her oatmeal request, when I was really just frustrated with my own situation.
 “I’m sorry.
 Mommy was wrong to talk that way to you.
 I was not upset with you, and I shouldn’t have done that.
 I apologize.
 Do you still want oatmeal?
 If you do, please ask me in a big girl voice and I will help you.”
 She forgave me and ate her strawberry oatmeal happily.
 When you teach humility, you also teach responsibility, and they will own up to their own mistakes over the years, because of your influence.

 Give yourself grace and time to change.
 If you have been someone that loses their patience easily, give yourself time to break from this habit.
 Forgive yourself for whatever it is that you did that day (lost your temper, yelled, grounded the kids for a few minutes too long) and do better tomorrow.
 We can’t all be perfect all of the time.
 We will lose our patience at some point, but we can work on doing better.

 And Remember, Each Day Is A New Start!

 When we know better, we do better.

-Remind yourself to calm down when you start to lose your patience and open your eyes to look at the beautiful children in front of you, watching your every move.
+Remind yourself that you can always learn, grow, and improve as a parent.
+It’s okay to make mistakes, it’s all in how we come back from them.
+Try to calm down when you start to lose your patience, and open your eyes to look at the beautiful children in front of you, watching your every move.
 Be the best example of a kind, patient person that you can be.
 In the meantime, stop over to our Facebook page for more parenting tips!